coop-blake/Coopilot/src/balek-server/etc/cert/README.md

 Save your key as `key.pem` in this directory to have it loaded by Balek on startup

 ## Certficate
-Save your key as `cert.pem` in this directory to have it loaded by Balek on startup
+Save your certificate as `cert.pem` in this directory to have it loaded by Balek on startup